 On October 28, 1983, Allie’s wife of 48 years, Earlene, died after a lengthy battle with cancer.
 On November 16, 1991, Allie was inducted into the Oklahoma Hall of Fame.
 More than 1,200 people attended the black-tie event that was televised statewide.

 Reynolds was a member of the Yankees All-Star team selected by former manager Casey Stengel.
 In 1989 he was honored with a plaque in Monument Park at Yankee Stadium.

 Reynolds did everything he could to promote his Native American heritage.
 He served as president of the National Hall of Fame for Famous American Indians at Anadarko, Oklahoma.
 His last public appearance was on October 3, 1994, when he was in Anadarko for the dedication of a portrait in bronze of Kiowa Chief Stumbling Bear.

 Suffering from lymphoma and diabetes, Reynolds entered Oklahoma City’s St. Anthony Hospital in December 1994.
-He died on December 26, 1994, at the age of seventy-seven.
+He died on December 26, 1994, at the age of 77.
 He was buried at Oklahoma City’s Memorial Park Cemetery after American Indian services celebrating his Creek heritage.
 The Muscogee (Creek) Nation erected a statue in honor of Reynolds near the baseball/softball fields on the reservation.

 Telephone conversation between Thomas Bourke and Allie Reynolds’s daughter Bobbye Kay Ferguson on February 12, 2011.